sciath/sciath/docs/design.rst

 * Run the job from that path.
 If not on a batch system, blocks until the job completes.
 * Check the status of the job as run from that path
-* Clean up after a job, calling the clean method from the ``Job`` and removing other generated files
+* Clean up after a job, calling the clean method from the ``Job`` and removing configuration-specific generated files

 ``Launcher`` does not know about ``Test`` or ``Harness``, and it should be possible to use ``Launcher`` and a collection of ``Job`` objects as a convenience to run the